 Cloud environments face a range of security threats.
 Some of the most common include:

-- Data Breaches: Unauthorized access to sensitive information can lead to significant data loss and legal implications.
+- Data Breaches: Unauthorized users access confidential data, causing significant loss of data and legal complications.

-- Insider Threats: Employees or contractors with malicious intent can compromise cloud security.
+- Insider Threats: Maliciously intent staff or contractors compromise the cloud services security.

-- DDoS Attacks: Distributed Denial of Service attacks can overwhelm cloud services, causing outages.
+- DDoS Attacks: Distributed Denial of Service Attacks flood the cloud services with large traffic volumes, causing a blackout.

 Also Read: The Role of Cloud Computing in Enhancing Remote Work Efficiency